 To make sure you can enjoy seamless sound and avoid any delays, double-check if both devices have the same digital decoding capabilities.
 You can then adjust the settings and enjoy your home theater experience.

 If optical cables aren’t an option, you can use the HDMI Arc, which is recommended for the highest sound standard.
 The connection via the HDMI is also very simple, just connect the HMDI connection to the soundbar and you’re done.
+Mid-range AV receivers like Denon and Yamaha have six and five HDMI and non-HDMI ports that can connect sounbars easily.

 If you want, you can also use RCA and auxiliary cables if those are the connections that your devices provide.
 Again, it’s as simple as connecting the right wires to the right ports.